 Maximum planned period of contract/stipend agreement

-The successful candidate will benefit from working in an international, interdisciplinary research group, a newly refurbished cell culture lab equipped with automated epifluorescent microscopes, and separate office space.
-The candidate will work closely with other experimentalists and modellers from the Dioscuri Centre and collaborating groups, in particular with Prof. Farhan’s group.
-The candidate will have the opportunity to regularly visit Prof. Farhan’s group in Innsbruck.
+The successful candidate will benefit from working in an international, interdisciplinary research group, a newly refurbished cell culture lab equipped with automated epifluorescent microscopes, and modern office space.
+The candidate will work closely with other experimentalists and modellers from the Dioscuri Centre and collaborating groups, in particular with Prof. Farhan’s group and the Department Evolutionary Theory, MPI for Evolutionary Biology, Ploen.

 Scientific profile of a candidate

 Person Specification (Knowledge, Skills and Experience Needed for the Job)

 All documents (including the reference letters) should be emailed to firstname.lastname@example.org quoting “Rekrutacja nr 41/2021” in the subject line.